 - The study group received 8 weeks of yoga sessions customized to pregnancy.

 At the beginning and at the end of the study period, each woman completed questionnaires designed to assess her general emotional state and any anxiety specifically related to pregnancy.
 The women in the yoga group were tested at the beginning and the end of the first yoga session for anxiety and stress hormone levels in the bloodstream.
 The hormone test was repeated after the last session of yoga.

 After just the first yoga session, the women reported a one-third reduction in anxiety levels.
 Their stress hormone levels dropped an average of 14%.
-This same level of stress reduction was documented at the last session of the 8-week study period, indicating the calming effect of yoga is immediate and continuous.
+This same level of stress reduction was documented in the last session of the 8-week study period, indicating the calming effect of yoga is immediate and continuous.
 Previous studies of various other forms of stress reduction during pregnancy found an initial benefit but, over time, anxiety levels reverted to pre-study levels.

 The women in the yoga group reported other benefits besides stress reduction:

 - The relaxation techniques they used in class were beneficial outside the class, too.

 - The physical exercises reduced fatigue and relieved muscle strain.